(Translate this site)

 I wasn't really that good at talk meant to enrage others.

+Then Headhunter chimed in.
 "Goddamn!
 Somebody call the ambulance!
 There's been a terrible wreck here.
 Arms and legs just laying all over the place!"

 That was all Headhunter said.
-When others requested more info he pretended he didn't hear them or else had switched channels.
+When others requested more info, he pretended he didn't hear them, or else had switched channels.

 It was obvious Headhunter's voice had been a different one from mine.
 So he sure enough might have been an eye-witness on the scene-- at least in the minds of some.